sdruskat/annis-introduction/script/script.md

 In this tutorial we will use an instance of ANNIS that is run on a server at Georgetown University.

-ANNIS is part of the corpus-tools.org software family. corpus-tools.org also includes tools to convert between different corpus formats.
+ANNIS is part of the corpus-tools.org software family. corpus-tools.org also includes tools to convert between different corpus formats, and a metamodel and API for linguistic data.
 We are also working on a corpus annotation software that integrates seamlessly with ANNIS.
-If you want to know more about corpus-tools.org, please visit the website at corpus-tools.org.
+If you want to know more about corpus-tools.org, please visit this website at corpus-tools.org.

 If you use ANNIS in your work, please cite it!
 We will provide the relevant reference later on in the video.